Yernes to Cuevallagar

 Yernes 14,7

-Once we have visited and enjoyed the surroundings of Cuevallagar, we turn back along the same path until we reach the starting point, the village of Yernes, where our route ends.
+Once we have visited and enjoyed the surroundings of Cuevallagar, we turn back along the same path until we reach the starting point again, the village of Yernes, where our route ends.
 That is to say, we do the route again, but in the opposite direction, following the previous steps.